neurospin/meg_study_dynamic_scales/README.md

 # meg_study_dynamic_scales

-On the relationship between 1/f and periodic brain dynamics (alpha-band oscillations)
+Code of study on the relationship between 1/f and periodic brain dynamics (alpha-band oscillations).

 # organization of the repository